rathena/rathena/doc/script_commands.md

     - CD_CURRENT_DEFENSE that is used in Guardians & Emperium HP calculations,
     - CD_ENABLED_GUARDIANX that is always considered to hold guardian presence bits.

-The 'setcastledata' command will behave identically, but instead of returning values for the specified types of accessible data, it will alter them and cause them to be sent to the char-server for storage.
+The '`setcastledata`' command will behave identically, but instead of returning values for the specified types of accessible data, it will alter them and cause them to be sent to the char-server for storage.